Blosc/bcolz/ANNOUNCE.rst

 ==========

 Yeah, 1.0.0 is finally here.
-We are not introducing any exciting new feature or anything else, but bcolz is already 6 years old and it implements most of the capabilities that it was designed for, so I decided to release a 1.0.0 meaning that the format is declared stable and that people can be assured that future bcolz releases will be able to read bcolz 1.0 data files (and probably much earlier ones too) for a long while.
-Such a format is fully described at:
+We are not introducing any exciting new feature (just some optimizations and bug fixes), but bcolz is already 6 years old and it implements most of the capabilities that it was designed for, so I decided to release a 1.0.0 meaning that the format is declared stable and that people can be assured that future bcolz releases will be able to read bcolz 1.0 data files (and probably much earlier ones too) for a long while.
+Such a format is fully described
+at:

 https://github.com/Blosc/bcolz/blob/master/DISK_FORMAT_v1.rst